 We visited Zion for only a half day on our first Big Trip two years ago and didn’t really get why people are obsessed with this National Park.
 This trip, we wanted to really understand Zion’s appeal, so we stayed close by for five days.
 Result: we get it!
-We really get it.
+We totally get it.
 Zion is incredible.

 We stayed at Zion River Resort, after seeing it on a “best RV campgrounds” list somewhere.
 It’s one of the nicest campgrounds we’ve stayed at, clean and spacious, with full amenities.
-Our site backed up to the Virgin River, but a stone wall with a “beware of rattlesnakes” sign blocked our view of the water (but not just a few spots down there was a trail down to the river).
+Our site backed up to the Virgin River, but a stone wall with a “beware of rattlesnakes” sign blocked our view of the water (just a few spots down there was a trail down to the river).
 Eep.
 Zion National Park’s main entrance is about a 12-minute drive from the campground.

 There’s an RV campground in Springdale, the town immediately outside Zion, and we’d try that on a future visit just to be walking distance to the many Springdale restaurants on its surprisingly bustling main drag–not to mention walking distance to the National Park.

 The Watchman campground inside the National Park looked sunny and relaxing, but there are so many people tromping by on the adjacent trails that we wouldn’t want to stay there.

 We also saw lots of BLM boondocking options on Kolob Terrace Rd–use this site to find details.

 Zion National Park